The ad block wall: How anti-ad block popups are anti-UX and anti-growth

 adblcok-wall-vs-adshield

 For publishers wanting long-term results, Ad-Shield provides a next-generation ad block recovery solution that consistently recovers 90% of ad-blocked impressions.
-That’s over three times the initial best-case-scenario recovery rate for ad block walls.
-We understand the power and consequences of UX, so our technology recovers your ads without bothering your users in any way.
+That’s over three times the best-case-scenario, short-term recovery rate for ad block walls.
+We understand the power and consequences of UX, so our technology recovers ads without bothering your users in any way.
 To learn more, reach out to our team of experts now - we’re just a click away.

 Joon Yu